There are so many legal situations that can arise when selling a home. Here are just a few of the more common issues that Michigan home sellers face.

 Commission to Former Agent

 Another issue that home sellers in Michigan deal with concerns whether the real estate agent acts as a “procuring cause” for a sale.
 That’s a pretty common issue these days, especially in a very active real estate market.
-Sometimes a home will be listed by an agent and there are showings to potential buyers, but then a listing for that agent expires or the seller fires that agent and gets a new agent.
+Sometimes a home will be listed by an agent, and there are showings to potential buyers, but then the listing for that agent expires, or the seller fires that agent and gets a new agent.
 The former agent is entitled to a sales commission for those potential purchasers or those purchasers who close on a transaction and who had come through the property.
 If they’ve gone through the home with the former agent within 180 days on average from the closing date, it can be a really big issue.
 So whether an agent is the procuring cause for a real estate transaction creates many disputes.
 I see this on a regular basis.

 Late Payments or Money Owed

-The third issue for sellers, that is common, concerns seller credits or money owed.
+The third issue for sellers that is common concerns seller credits or money owed.
 This creates disputes, especially when it involves an investment property.
 For instance, who does a past due rental payment belong to?
-When we’re dealing with the investment property, and a tenant is not paying the seller, but then the seller conveys the property to a new owner; who does the past due payment belong to?
-Does it belong to the seller or does it belong to the buyer when the tenant finally pays?
+When we’re dealing with the investment property, and a tenant is not paying the seller, but then the seller conveys the property to a new owner, who does the past due payment belong to?
+Does it belong to the seller, or does it belong to the buyer when the tenant finally pays?
 Without a provision in a purchase agreement to the contrary, late payments will belong to the new owner.

 Tenant Security Deposit